New Trees For Sipson Rec

 Together the species chosen provide an important mix to increase biodiversity and a range of shapes and sizes as they mature to give interest within the recreation ground.

 On the western side of Sipson Rec there is already a mature hedgerow.
-Trees For Cities is proposing to extend this hedgerow and increase the number of tree species.
-This will involve planting approximately 2500 whips - these are small trees only 30-50cm tall.
+Trees For Cities and volunteers extended this hedgerow and increased the number of tree species.
+This involved planting approximately 2500 whips - these are small trees only 30-50cm tall.
 In time they will provide a rich habitat.

-On the south side of the Rec there will be more whip planting and a small copse of Quaking aspen, a beautiful tree with shimmering foliage, to complement the existing habitat.
+On the south side of the Rec there was more whip planting and a small copse of Quaking aspen, a beautiful tree with shimmering foliage, to complement the existing habitat.

-We hope these trees will be a welcome improvement to the park and provide lasting benefits to the environment and the local community.
-We hope you can join us in shaping the design and planting the trees in early winter.
+We hope these trees are a welcome improvement to the park and provide lasting benefits to the environment and the local community.